andresrsimoneau/steamchartsanalysis/README.md

 Election patterns among incumbent vice presidents further reinforce this trend.
 With the exception of George H.W Bush in 1988, most Vice Presidents, even those serving under popular presidencies, tend to lose the Presidential Election.
 Candidates such as Richard Nixon and Al Gore, despite the strong popularity of Dwight D. Eisenhower and Bill Clinton, were unable to win their own respective elections.
 Out of all of the candidates with an approval rating over 50%, the only losses came from Vice Presidential candidates, while Presidential incumbents went undefeated.
 This trend also demonstrates Harris' loss following a historical pattern and not as a result of circumstances unique to the candidate.

+Had Harris won the 2024 U.S. presidential election, it would have constituted a significant historical outlier; she would have been the first vice president in U.S. history to win with an approval rating below 45%, and the first incumbent overall to do so in over 75 years, following Harry Truman in 1948 against Thomas Dewey.

 ```text
 INCUMBENT RESULTS WITH AN APPROVAL RATING OF 45% OR BELOW
 POTUS Harry Truman 1948 | 40% approval | 303 EC | WON | PV margin 4.48 pp